DeepakIXYZ/DeepakIXYZ/README.md

 - 👋 Hi, @DeepakIXYZ this side.
 - 👀 Interested in development of quantum algorithms for quantum simulations of materials on near term quantum computers.
-- 📫 Reach me at deepak01.pk@gmail.com
+- 📫 Reach Deepak at deepak01.pk@gmail.com

 <!---
 DeepakIXYZ/DeepakIXYZ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.